radioku5e/radioku5e.github.io/_posts/2015-05-17-Tale-of-the-hard-diet-update.markdown

 ---
 ##  The Hard Diet

+May 17th, 2015 Update - I have been on maintenence (phase 3) for 3 weeks and I have stayed within 2 pounds of my last Phase 2 weight.
+Hooray!
+3 more weeks to go before I hit the hard part again.
+Honestly, I have to say I miss the hard part (Phase 2).
+It was easier to follow than the guessing game of phase 3.
+I have been asked by several friends to share the diet.
+Below you will find the diet as I followed it.
+Additionally if you want the original manuscript from Dr. Simeon you can download it [here](https://www.ku5e.com/downloads/Dr-Simeons-Manuscript.pdf)

 When I started 2015, my wife was nagging me.
 Not much different than lots of your lives if you are married.
 However, this time **she was right**.

 I am glad I listend to her.
 The information I gleened from the visit might have saved my life in the long run.
 My blood pressure was 203/125 and my HgA1C was 6.6.